-8.2 Site Crew Training
+9.2 Site Crew Training

-Training of site crew is the responsibility of the RM and, as such, a waste training program will be organised.
+Training of site crew in relation to waste is the responsibility of the RM and, as such, a waste training program will be organised.
 A basic awareness course will be held for all site crew to outline the RWMP and to detail the segregation of waste materials at source.
 This may be incorporated with other site training needs such as general site induction, health and safety awareness and manual handling.